dhis2/capture-app/docs/user/using-the-capture-app.md

 5. You will now be able to see the warning produced by the program rule underneath the birth date field.
 ![](resources/images/program-rules-on-creation-02.png)

-### Leaving the page

-If the user attempts to change their context, either by changing the program or the organisation unit from the locked selector or by clicking the **Clear selections** button the outcome will depend on the page state:
-1. The user has not typed anything in the fields: The context is updated without any message and the user is redirected.
-2. The user has already pressed the **Save** button, and a new registration has been sent to the server, the redirection to enrollment dashboard page will be cancelled and user will be navigated to the new context page.
-3. The user has entered details into the fields, see a modal warning them that they will lose their data.

 ## Re-enroll an existing tracked entity instance